HarryFoster1812/CountryCollide/readme.md

 * Estimates **flight and accommodation costs**
 * Recommends **food, activities, and local experiences**
 * Uses **ElevenLabs TTS** to *speak* your travel summary aloud

-> 🗣️ It’s not just data — it’s a voice that helps you plan your next adventure.

 ---